tstavinoha/testing-a2z/README.md

 # Testing - A to Ź

-`Testing - A to Ź` is a small showcase for different types of tests, written in Java, accompanying the presentation intended for college students.
+`Testing - A to Ź` is a small project showcasing different types of tests, written in Java, accompanying the presentation intended for college students.

 Please note: